Conflux-Chain/conflux-developer-site/docs/guides/en/use-metamask-to-interact-evmspace.md

 All the Conflux eSpace RPC endpoint URLs and chain IDs can be found on our Networks page.
 :::

-Click `Save`, and you should see `Conflux eSpace Testnet` is now the network selected in MetaMask.
+Click `Save`, and you should see `Conflux eSpace` is now the network selected in MetaMask.
 To see MetaMask in action, we will connect it to [Remix] and perform some transactions.
+The rest of this guide will assume your MetaMask is connected to `Conflux eSpace (Testnet)`.

 ## Deploying an ERC-20 Token using Remix